 Type 2 diabetes: The newest denial disease?

-Are you in denial of your type 2 diagnosis?
-Being in denial is most commonly linked to something unpleasant.
-According to Merriam’s Webster’s Dictionary, being in-denial means ‘refusing to admit the truth or reality of something unpleasant.’
+Are you in denial of your type 2 diabetes diagnosis?
+Denial is most commonly linked to something unpleasant.

-Has your healthcare provider ever told you that you are at high risk for developing type 2, or discussed the following?
+It is not easy to hear news about your health that has lifelong effects on how you live.
+Has your healthcare provider ever told you that you are at high risk for developing type 2 diabetes, or have any of these topics been discussed with you?

-• You need to make dietary changes, such as watching your sugar, carbs or your fat intake.
+• You need to make dietary changes, such as watching your sugar, carbs or fat intake.

 • You are at a higher risk for diabetes because of your age, weight, family history, race, gestational pregnancy, blood pressure or cholesterol problems.